 Professor Simon Szreter

 Simon Szreter is Professor in History and Public Policy in the History Faculty, University of Cambridge.
-He teaches modern British economic and social history since 1700 and World Population, Development and Environment since 1750.
-His main fields of research are demographic and social history, the history of empirical social science and methods for registering and measuring populations, and the relationship between history and contemporary public policy issues.
+He teaches modern British Economic and Social history since 1700 and World Population, Development and Environment since 1750.
+His main fields of research are demographic, public health, economic and social history, the history of empirical social science and methods for registering and measuring populations, and the relationship between history and contemporary public policy issues.

-He has also authored numerous articles in historical, social science and medical journals and edited special issues of Social History of Medicine and the Journal of Interdisciplinary History.
+He has also authored numerous articles in historical journals and edited special issues of Social History of Medicine and the Journal of Interdisciplinary History.
 He has published on policy issues in World Development, Journal of Development Studies, Population and Development Review, International Journal of Epidemiology, America Journal of Public Health and The Lancet.